Slow Cooker Chicken Burrito Bowl Recipe

 While both burrito bowls and taco bowls share a lot of similarities, the main difference lies in the tortilla.
 A burrito bowl doesn’t use a tortilla, whereas a taco bowl may be served in a big crispy flour tortilla shell.

 A burrito bowl is typically served hot for a comforting and satisfying meal.
 However, some components like fresh tomatoes and avocado can be served cold to add contrast in temperature and texture.

 - 2 teaspoons chili powder

 - 1 can (15.5 ounces) black beans, rinsed and drained

 - 2 cups instant brown rice

 - 1 cup corn kernels (fresh or frozen)

-- In slow cooker, stir together salsa, chicken, broth and chili powder.
-Cook on high 3-1/2 hours or on low 7-1/2 hours.
+- Make the Burrito Bowls: In slow cooker, stir together salsa, chicken, broth and chili powder.
+Cover and cook on high 3-1/2 hours or on low 7-1/2 hours.

 - Transfer chicken to cutting board and coarsely shred; return to slow cooker.
 Stir in beans, rice and corn.
-Cook on high 30 minutes longer or until rice is cooked through.
+Cover and cook on high 30 minutes longer or until rice is cooked through.